anhthi-ieig/aws-docs/14. Application Integration/Amazon Simple Queue Service - SQS.md

   - Standard queues: Offer `maximum throughput, best-effort ordering, and at-least-once delivery`
   - SQS FIFO: Guarantee that `messages are processed exactly once, in the exact order`

+- Default retention of messages is 4 days, maximum 14 days

+- `No limit messages on the queue` and the messages `will be deleted after they're read by consumers`